What is Sound?

-A sound is what we hear, right?
-That’s it?
-Is it that simple?
-Physicists tend to complicate things; they define sound as a vibration that propagates the mechanical wave of pressure and displacement, through a medium that can be any matter.
+Sound is defined as a vibration that propagates the mechanical wave of pressure and displacement, through a medium that can be any matter.
 Sound just got complicated!

-The first statement of the above paragraph is as correct as the rest.
 What we hear is the effect produced due to the to-and-fro motion of the particles in any medium.
 The to-and-fro motion is termed as vibration.
 Sound moves through a medium by alternately contracting and expanding parts of the medium which it is travelling through.
 This expansion and compression create a minute pressure difference that we perceive as sound.
 Hence, it is a mechanical wave of pressure and displacement.
-In other words, sound is the thin line between Noise And Music
+In other words, the sound is the thin line between Noise and Music.

 Types of Sound